Red squirrel: Reproduction

 Mating occurs in late winter during February and March and in summer between June and July.
 Up to two litters a year per female are possible.
 Each litter averages three young, called kits.
 Gestation is about 38 to 39 days.
 The young are looked after by the mother alone and are born helpless, blind, and deaf.
 They weigh between 10 and 15g.
-Their body is covered by hair at 21 days, their eyes and ears open after three to four weeks, and they develop all their teeth by 42 days.
-Juvenile red squirrels can eat solids around 40 days following birth and from that point can leave the nest on their own to find food; however, they still suckle from their mother until weaning occurs at 8 to 10 weeks.
+Hair begins to emerge at 8-9 days of age and covers the body at 21 days.
+The young emerge from the nest after 6-7 weeks and are weaned between 8 and 12 weeks of age, after which they disperse from their birth area.
+Red squirrels reach adult size at a year of age.
+Most red squirrels will not reproduce themselves until they are at least 11 months of age, and may not do so until their second year.